Welcome to today's edition of the Rush 24-7 podcast.

 It's more important than ever to show authentic, real emotion.

-And he says Clinton has told him personally in the past that when your critics are wrong, you fire back on all cylinders.
+And he says Clinton has told him personally in the past that when your critics are wrong, you fire back on all cylinders, take it on with full force, and don't let up.

 On whose watch did we put these people in jail?

-Sad to say it was Bill Clinton's Justice Department that uh secured convictions against Ramza Youssef and the blind sheik, Omar Abdel Rahman.
+Sad to say, it was Bill Clinton's Justice Department that secured convictions against Ramzi Youssef and the blind sheikh, Omar Abdel Rahman.

-Now, if you listen to the Democrats today, they vote a hundred and sixty of them.
+Now, if you listen to the Democrats today, they vote 160 of them in the House.

-In the House, one hundred and sixty Democrats voted against the uh military tribunal uh detainee bill.
+160 Democrats voted against the military tribunal detainee bill.

 Voted against it.

-We've got a montage here of a bunch of Democrats whose objective is cut and run, get out of a rock.
+We've got a montage here of a bunch of Democrats whose objective is cut and run, get out of Iraq.

 They absolutely believe that we are responsible for infuriating these people.